folktale/folktale.github.io/documentation/getting-started/index.md

 {% highlight sh %}
 ~ mkdir ~/folktale-hello-world
 ~ cd ~/folktale-hello-world
-~ npm install data.persistent
+~ npm install data.maybe
 {% endhighlight %}

 The `npm install` command will grab the library for you.
-In this case, the library is `data.persistent`, which provides fast immutable data structures to make your life easier.
+In this case, the library is `data.maybe`, which provides a data structure for modelling values that might not exist (like nulls, but safer).
 It should only take a few seconds to get everything installed, and if all goes well, you'll have a `node_modules` folder with all the stuff.

 Now, run `node` to get dropped into a [Read-Eval-Print-Loop][REPL], which will allow us to play around with the library interactively.
 Once in the REPL, you